VoidAutomata/Quiz_4-we-came-we-built-we-interacted/Readme.md

 ### Week 05

 1. Python OOP
    - Write a python class for a `classy robot` that has the following: a name, an age, and can start and stop dancing when you clap.
-You can do it in under 10 lines.
+You can do it in under 10 lines (it can be pseudo-code like).
 2. APIs
    - What API did you connect with in Lab 2?
 Briefly explain how you integrated interactivity within your code.